halkyonio/container-images/README.md

 docker push quay.io/halkyonio/hal
 ```

-To use it within an existing Spring Boot Maven project
+To use it within an existing Spring Boot Maven project.
+Pass as env `cmd` to specify either if you want to `build` the project or to launch `java`
 ```bash
 docker run -it -v "$(pwd)":/usr/src -e CONTEXTPATH=. -e MODULEDIRNAME=. -e cmd=build hal docker run -it -v "$(pwd)":/usr/src -e CONTEXTPATH=. -e MODULEDIRNAME=. -e cmd=run hal